Master AI Communication

 Iterative Refinement (The “Drafting” Process)

 Breaking the “Google Search” Habit: New users often treat AI like a search engine: they ask one question, get a mediocre answer, and assume the AI is “dumb” or “broken.”
 The Truth: It is normal for the first answer to be imperfect.
 Think of the AI as a junior employee or a drafter.
 You rarely accept the first draft of a report from a junior employee without comments; treat the AI the same way.
 Instead of giving up, tell it what to fix.
 Think of AI interaction as a conversation, not a one-off query.
-Here’s a real example:1
+Here’s a real example:Initial Request

 “Write a blog post about productivity tips for remote work.”AI Response: Provides a basic outline covering common topics like dedicated workspace, time management, and communication tools.Why Refine: The initial content is useful but too general and lacks specific, actionable advice.